gkumarmanish/Findgitissues/README.md

 Steps to Run the Application

-    Require installation and setup for the application
+   1. Require installation and setup for the application

     Apache Server

     Curl (for api call)

+  2. Take clone of project

-    Run the Project in the Browser Type
+  3. Run the Project in the Browser Type

     Url: http://localhost/Findgitissues